N04A719/entity.lua/README.md

 ```
 **syntax:** `entity.new(entindex)`

-Creates and returns a new entity object from the specified entindex.
+Creates and returns a new entity object from the specified `entindex`.
 ##
 ```
 .get_local_player